fbpx

 7. Are the circumstances in which we can terminate the contract clearly stated and fair?

 If you want to read more on this topic, a good place to start is ASIC’s Report 565 Unfair contract terms and small business loans.
-Our commercial team is also ready to assist.

 Author: Grant Holley (Partner)